JaneliaSciComp/SongExplorer/README.md

 The advantage here is that less compute intensive jobs (e.g. freeze, accuracy) can be run on your workstation.
 In this case:

-* Store all DeepSong related files on the share, including the container image, "configuration.pysh", and all of your data.
+* Store all SongExplorer related files on the share, including the container image, "configuration.pysh", and all of your data.

 * Make the remote and local file paths match by creating a symbolic link.
-For example, if on a Mac you use SMB to mount as "/Volumes/sternlab" an NSF drive whose path is "/groups/stern/sternlab", then add `-[v|B] /groups/stern/sternlab` to `DEEPSONG_BIN` and `mkdir -p /groups/stern && ln -s /Volumes/sternlab/ /groups/stern/sternlab`.
+For example, if on a Mac you use SMB to mount as "/Volumes/sternlab" an NSF drive whose path is "/groups/stern/sternlab", then add `-[v|B] /groups/stern/sternlab` to `SONGEXPLORER_BIN` and `mkdir -p /groups/stern && ln -s /Volumes/sternlab/ /groups/stern/sternlab`.
 With Docker you'll additionally need to open the preferences panel and configure file sharing to bind "/groups".

-* Set the `DEEPSONG` environment variable plus the `deepsong` alias on both your workstation and the server to point to this same image.
+* Set the `SONGEXPLORER` environment variable plus the `songexplorer` alias on both your workstation and the server to point to this same image.

 * You might need an RSA key pair.
-If so, you'll need to add `-[v|B] ~/.ssh:/ssh` to `DEEPSONG_BIN`.
+If so, you'll need to add `-[v|B] ~/.ssh:/ssh` to `SONGEXPLORER_BIN`.

 * You might need to use ssh flags `-i /ssh/id_rsa -o "StrictHostKeyChecking no"` in "configuration.pysh".

-If you do not have a shared file system, the DeepSong image and configuration file must be separately installed on both computers, and you'll need to do all of the compute jobs remotely.
+If you do not have a shared file system, the SongExplorer image and configuration file must be separately installed on both computers, and you'll need to do all of the compute jobs remotely.

 Lastly, update "configuration.pysh" with the IP address of the server.
-As when doing compute locally, DeepSong uses a job scheduler on the server to manage resources.
+As when doing compute locally, SongExplorer uses a job scheduler on the server to manage resources.
 The per-task resources used are the same as specified for the local machine in `<task>_{gpu,cpu}_{ncpu_cores,ngpu_cards,ngigabytes_memory}`.